1rfan555/Salesforce-Interview-Questions/README.md

 	  Visualforce page access,Custom Settings,Custom Metadata Types, Page layouts, Record Types, Login hours & Login IP ranges.
 You can define profiles by user's job function.

-5. permission sets and explain its uses?
+5. Permission sets and explain its uses?
 ANS : A permission set is a collection of settings and permissions that give users access to various tools and functions.
 	  The settings and permissions in permission sets are also found in profiles, but permission sets extend users' functional access without changing their profiles.

-6.difference between salesforce profile and permission sets ANS : You can assign permission set as many users you want.
+6.Difference between salesforce profile and permission sets ANS : You can assign permission set as many users you want.
 The difference between Profile and Permission Sets is Profiles
 	  are used to restrict from something where Permission Set allows user to get extra permissions.